 An Indiana notice to quit (non-compliance) is a document a landlord can use to inform the tenant that they’re violating an aspect of the lease that doesn’t relate to rent payments.
 For example, a notice to quit for non-compliance may ask a tenant to refrain from using the property’s electrical system in an unreasonable manner.

-If you have a tenant that is violating your lease agreement, use an Indiana (IN) Notice to Quit for Non-Compliance to let them know that they must fix (or “cure”) the violation, or move out.
-In Indiana, a landlord is required to give the tenant a reasonable amount of time to fix the problem before the eviction process can proceed in court.
+Upon receiving this kind of notice, a tenant knows to fix (or “cure”) the violation or move out.
+In Indiana, a landlord has to give the tenant a reasonable amount of time to address the problem before they can proceed with the eviction process in court.

 Review our Indiana notice to quit (non-compliance) so you can ensure a tenant obeys your lease agreement.
 Download it as a PDF or Word file below: